Geometry and analysis of contact instantons and entanglement of Legendrian links I: With nondegeneracy assumption: the lower bound of

-It remains to show that $HI^*_\lambda(R,R) \cong H^*(R)$.
+It remains to show that $HI_\lambda^{(-\infty,\epsilon]}(R,R) \cong H^*(R)$.
 This can be shown by a couple of ways either by the Morse-Bott argument (or the PSS-type argument) or by the direct comparison argument with the Morse complex of the generating function as done in \cite{fukaya-oh,milinkovic-pacific} in a Darboux-Weinstein neighborhood after localizing the cohomology as in \cite{oh:imrn}.
-(See also \cite{oh-yso} for the details in the case of one-jet bundle in the current contact context.)
+(We refer readers to \cite{oh:contacton-gluing} for the reduction to the case of one-jet bundle and to \cite{sandon-translated}, \cite{oh-yso:spectral} for the details of computation for the case of one-jet bundle in the current contact context.)
 This finishes the proof. \end{proof}